Betty Sutton: 2020

-Policy
+Political positions

 Education

 Within the course of her eight-year tenure as part of the Ohio House of Representatives, Sutton voiced her opinion on the ever-growing importance of education.
 Sutton supported the remodeling and repairing of worn down schools as well as modernizing older schools.
 These renovations were possible through increasing the maximum amount given through the Pell Grant.
 By expanding the Pell Grant the 13th Congressional District of Ohio was able to prevent teacher layoffs and provided for additional funding towards special needs programs.
 Through The Student Aid and Fiscal Responsibility Act (SAFRA), which the Congresswomen voted for, the 13th district was allowed the ability for greater access to affordable college.
 The district was also given a chance to build a strong community college system.
 Congresswomen Sutton finally demonstrated her intense ideals on education through her participation in the Community College Caucus, the Green Schools Caucus, the House Afterschool Caucus, and the STEM (Science, Technology, Engineering, and Math) Caucus.